xavicolomer/amazon-product-list/README.md

-# Amazon product JSON list
+# Amazon product list generator (JSON & Images)

+Basically it's a little 'Web Scrapper'

+I am currently working on a project and I need a considerable amount of products to test the environment, etc...
+I didn't found any fake data server or similar, and adding this elements one by one it might take a lot of time.
+And what is better than fake data? **Real Data**

-A python script that generates a list of articles based on a keyword, and optionally can download the associated images. **Due to file system structure the example might work only on OSX and Linux systems, although it should really easy to adapt to Windows.**
+The python script generates a list of articles based on a keyword, and optionally can download the associated images. **Due to file system structure the example might work only on OSX and Linux systems, although it should really easy to adapt to Windows.**

+### Installation

+You only have to clone the repository, create a virtual environment and install [pyquery](http://pyquery.readthedocs.org/en/latest/)

 ### How to use